Billy Kelleher

-Billy Kelleher (born 20 January 1968) is an Irish politician who has been a Member of the European Parliament (MEP) from Ireland for the South constituency since July 2019.
+William Kelleher (born 20 January 1968) is an Irish politician who has been a Member of the European Parliament (MEP) from Ireland for the South constituency since July 2019.
 He is a member of Fianna Fáil, part of Renew Europe.
-He previously served Minister of State for Trade and Commerce from 2009 to 2011 and Minister of State for Labour Affairs from 2007 to 2009.
-He was a Teachta Dála (TD) for the Cork North-Central constituency from 1997 to 2019.
-He was also a Senator from 1993 to 1997, having been nominated by the Taoiseach.
+He was a Teachta Dála (TD) for the Cork North-Central constituency from 1997 to 2019 and a Senator as a Taoiseach's nominee from 1993 to 1997.
+He was a Minister of State from 2007 to 2011.

-Biography
+Early and personal life

-He was educated at Sacred Heart College, Carrignavar, County Cork and third level at Agricultural College Pallaskenrey, County Limerick.
+Kelleher, who is from the White's Cross/Glanmire area of County Cork, was educated at Sacred Heart College, Carrignavar, County Cork and at third level in Pallaskenry Agricultural College, County Limerick.
 He is married to Liza Davis.
 They have two daughters and one son.
-He was a cousin of Fine Gael TD Liam Burke.
+He is a cousin of the late Fine Gael TD Liam Burke.
+Prior to entering politics, he worked as a farmer.

+Political career

+20th Seanad

+He was an unsuccessful candidate for Fianna Fáil in Cork North-Central at the 1992 general election, missing out by 25 votes.
+In December 1992, lawyers for Kelleher claimed that the election count did not select, as required by regulations, votes from the top of each sub-parcel (each parcel having come in to a candidate from a different, earlier candidate).
+Instead, they argued, votes to be transferred were selected by taking all of the content of a relatively few sub-parcels.
+In 1993, he was nominated to the 20th Seanad by the Taoiseach, Albert Reynolds.

+Dáil Éireann (1997–2019)

-He was an unsuccessful candidate at the 1992 general election but was nominated by the Taoiseach Albert Reynolds to the 20th Seanad in 1993.
-Kelleher was first elected to Dáil Éireann at the 1997 general election and retained his seat at the 2002, 2007, 2011 and 2016 general elections.
-He was Minister of State with special responsibility for Trade and Commerce from 2009 to 2011.
-He previously served as the Minister of State for Labour Affairs from 2007 to 2009.
-He was previously the assistant Government Chief Whip.
+Kelleher was elected to the 28th Dáil at the 1997 general election and retained his seat at the 2002, 2007, 2011 and 2016 general elections.
+He served as the assistant Government Chief Whip.
+In January 2006, Kelleher became embroiled in a minor controversy when he was caught speeding outside Cashel, County Tipperary on his way to Leinster House in Dublin.
+He was fined and received two penalty points on his driving licence.
+This came in a week when the government was coming under fire over poor road safety statistics.

+After the 2007 general election, he was appointed as Minister of State at the Department of Enterprise, Trade and Employment, with special responsibility for labour affairs from 2007 to 2009 and with special responsibility for trade and commerce from 2009 to 2011.

+He retained his seat at the 2011 general election, though an opinion poll from The Irish Times had predicted that he was in danger of losing his seat.
 Kelleher was the Fianna Fáil spokesperson on Health.
 He had called for a rise in the legal age to purchase alcohol from off-licences.
 He acted as Fianna Fáil's director of elections in 2016.

-In December 1992, lawyers for Kelleher claimed that election count in Cork North-Central did not select, as required by regulations, votes from the top of each sub parcel (each parcel having come in to a candidate from a different, earlier candidate).
-Instead, they argued, votes to be transferred were selected by taking all of the content of a relatively few sub parcels.
-In January 2006, Kelleher became embroiled in a minor controversy when he was caught speeding outside Cashel, County Tipperary on his way to Leinster House in Dublin.
-He was fined and received two penalty points on his driving licence.
-The misdemeanour was ironic, for it came in a week when the government was coming under fire over poor road safety statistics.
-He retained his seat at the 2011 general election, though an opinion poll from The Irish Times had predicted that he was in danger of losing his seat.